DUNEuro -- A software toolbox for forward modeling in bioelectromagnetism: Summary and outlook

-In this paper we presented the duneuro software, a toolbox for solving forward problems in neuroscience.
-We provided a general description of the toolbox as well as detailed information on the main concepts.
+In this paper we presented the DUNEuro software, a toolbox for solving forward problems in bioelectromagnetism.
+We provided a general description of the toolbox as well as detailed information about the main concepts.
 Short examples showed the extendibility of the different subcomponents.
-We presented a method to efficiently localize positions within a given mesh and described bindings of the library for scripting languages.
+We presented a method to efficiently localize positions within a given mesh and described bindings of the library to scripting languages.
 Finally the practical usability of the library was demonstrated by a source analysis of experimental data of a somatosensory stimulation.
-The duneuro toolbox offers a flexible and efficient way to solve the EEG/MEG forward problem using modern mathematical methods.
+The DUNEuro toolbox offers a flexible and efficient way to solve the EEG/MEG forward problem using modern mathematical methods.
 There are several open goals regarding the software implementation.
 Foremost, a direct comparison with existing tools for computing forward solutions for EEG and MEG, such as the SimBio toolbox, is currently performed.
-Similar to the latter toolbox, a closer integration into existing source analysis frameworks, such as FieldTrip, BrainStorm or mne-python should be considered.
-This would also then allow to evaluate the advantages and disadvantages of the new FEM methods that are now available through the duneuro code in practical applications.
-This integration would offer the use of duneuro for different inverse approaches.
+Similar to the latter toolbox, a closer integration into existing EEG/MEG source analysis frameworks \cite{Oostenveld2011,Tadel2011,Gramfort2013} would further facilitate its usability.
+An integration into the Brainstorm toolbox \cite{Tadel2011}, for instance, is currently under development (\url{https://neuroimage.usc.edu/brainstorm/Tutorials/Duneuro})\cite{Medani2021}.
+This would then also allow to evaluate the advantages and disadvantages of the new FEM methods that are now available through the DUNEuro code in practical applications.
+Additionally, this integration would offer the use of DUNEuro for different inverse approaches.
 Several other forward problems, e.g., electric or magnetic brain stimulation, are already partly implemented, but their support should be improved and evaluated.
-Of special interest would then be a connection to optimization procedures for transcranial direct current stimulation \cite{Dmochowski2011, Wagner2016}.
+Of special interest would then be a connection to optimization procedures for transcranial direct current stimulation \cite{Dmochowski2011, Wagner2016, Khan2019}.
 In order to improve the stability of the codebase and ensure the reliability of the results even under future modifications, a testing framework using continuous integration should be implemented.